pytorch/torchtune/docs/source/examples/configs.rst

 Overriding components
 ^^^^^^^^^^^^^^^^^^^^^
-If you would like to override a parameter in the config that has a :code:`_component_` field, you can do so by assigning to the parameter name directly.
+If you would like to override a class or function in the config that is instantiated via the :code:`_component_` field, you can do so by assigning to the parameter name directly.
 Any nested fields in the components can be overridden with dot notation.

 .. code-block:: yaml